Junaid0411/Elevator-Project/README.md

 # Elevator-Project
-My first year project building an elevator simulator Using Scenebuilder and JavaFX
+My first year project building an elevator simulator.
+Using Scenebuilder and JavaFX